What’s your background?

 What is your role now?

 I was promoted to manager in January 2018 – first at the Honiton office, then the new office just outside Exeter.
-I have the full support of Misty and Graham – they split their time between the two
+I have the full support of Misty – she splits her time between the two

 What does your own work involve?